-The ATX PC cases and case fans used in desktop PCs
+The ATX PC cases, case fans and cooling solutions used in desktop PCs

 - – ATX PC cases (with their power supply) are as important to a PC’s stability and performance as the RAM memory, motherboard and processor